emreninmaceralari-ii/sosylus/git/Commit Learn Doc.md

 ## Workflow Context

 Commit files are located in a folder called `docs` and follow the naming convention `DD-MM-YYYY-hash-message.md`.

+IMPORTANT — OUTPUT PLACEMENT (MUST FOLLOW):

+- The generated learning documentation MUST be appended directly INTO THE SAME commit file, immediately AFTER the original commit details (metadata, files changed, full commit info and diff).
+- Do NOT create new files, do NOT place documentation in a different location.
+The learning doc becomes part of the same file.
-Your generated learning documentation will be appended to the end of these files.
-Once your documentation is added, the file will be renamed with a `✓_` prefix (e.g., `✓_29-12-2025-abc1234-feat_add_auth.md`) to indicate it has been processed.
+- After appending the documentation, the file should be renamed with a `✓_` prefix (for example: `✓_29-12-2025-abc1234-feat_add_auth.md`) to mark it as processed.

-This helps track which commits have complete learning documentation.
+This single-file approach is required so developers have the commit and its learning documentation together in one place.

 ### CRITICAL: One File at a Time